DennisJaamann/angularbasics/README.md

 Own your own modules (OSX only)
 -------------------------------
 This step is needed since NodeJS is installed on the super user's account (admin).
-By doing this you will not have to prepend every node or npm comment with the sudo keyphrase.
+By doing this you will not have to prepend every node or npm command with the sudo keyphrase.

 Open a terminal
 <code>